maurodch/mbqd-website/content/projects/_index.md

   caption: ""
   image: ""
 ---
-Our research is geared towards leveraging the potentials of synthetic quantum systems with the aim of developing novel quantum technologies such as quantum simulation, quantum computation, and quantum metrology.

-Go ahead and find out more about our research topics by clicking on the project cards below.
+On a broad perspective our research is focussed at the dynamics of strongly interacting quantum many-body systems.
+Much in the spirit of Feynman's concept of quantum simulation we develop ideas how to use well-controlled model systems, such as atoms at ultracold temperatures, to approach problems from condensed matter and high energy physics.
+For this we develop analytical and numerical tools to model and simulate these systems and search for efficient ways to prepare and probe interesting quantum states of matter.
+A list of current research interests can be found below.
+For those who want to dive in deeper, feel free to have a look at our recent [publications](/publication).